fligma/Minecraft-Language-File-Editor/README.md

 * **Template System:** Use existing files (json) as blueprints to start translating new languages quickly.

 * **Custom Theme Maker:** Comes with a built-in visual theme editor.
-Create your own color schemes, save them as `.json`, and apply them on the fly.
+Create your own color schemes, saves them as `.json` in `/templates`, and apply them on the fly.
 Defaults to a "DarkSheets" theme.

 * **Safe Editing:** Warns you if you try to close the app without saving your changes.